RinkL1nky/hackertv-docs/README.md

 By utilizing and interacting with HackerTV ("bot" or "service") which is Discord bot, you thereby agree to this privacy policy (this "Privacy Policy"), which is effective as of the date set forth above.
 Continued use of the bot further signifies your acceptance of this policy.
 If you do not agree to this Privacy Policy, please do not use bot.

-The bot is not affiliated with, maintained or created by Discord Inc.
+HackerTV is not affiliated with, maintained or created by Discord Inc.

 ### STORED DATA